Featured image: Simtag Hydrualic Pedals

 However, the gap is starting to close, and we saw a big step forward recently with Assetto Corsa Competizione, for example, with the implementation of chassis flex.
 You can expect that things will continue to improve in that sense as sim technology becomes more advanced.

-At present, there’re three main types of pedals available on the market; potentiometer based, hall effect sensor based, and load cell based.
+At present, there’re four main types of pedals available on the market; potentiometer based, hall effect sensor-based, load cells or hydraulic pressure transducers.
 If you’re wondering what all that technical gobbledygook means, don’t worry.
 I’ll go into more detail later, but fundamentally, the difference between an expensive set and a cheap set of pedals besides build quality being the overall feel and response of the brake in particular.

 Hence in this article, I’ll be giving more preference to the brakes’ feeling compared with the clutch and accelerator.